 Our Experience With Liberty Home Guard

 When we called for a sample quote, we connected with an LHG representative in under 30 seconds.
-The online chat feature works quickly but connects you to an automated bot.
-You must ask to speak to an agent twice before connecting to a real person.
+The online chat feature works quickly, but we were initially connected to an automated bot.
+We had to ask to speak to an agent twice before being connected to a real person.
 We also learned that LHG will send one of its in-network service technicians to repair your appliances.
 The company will let you select your own if no technicians are in your area.

 American Home Shield